-This delicious Greek flatbread pizza starts with fresh flatbread smeared with creamy hummus and topped with marinated chicken, artichokes, olives, fresh tomatoes, and is finished with a creamy homemade tzatziki sauce.
+This delicious Greek chicken flatbread pizza starts with freshly baked flatbread that is smeared with creamy hummus and topped with marinated chicken, artichokes, olives, fresh tomatoes, and is finished with a creamy homemade tzatziki sauce.

 I have been on a major flatbread pizza kick lately.
 We probably eat flatbread pizza at least once a week.
 They are just so easy to make!